jestjs/jest/website/versioned_docs/version-23.x/CLI.md

 `jest --reporters="default" --reporters="jest-junit"`

+### `--roots`

+A list of paths to directories that Jest should use to search for files in.

 ### `--runInBand`

 Alias: `-i`.
 Run all tests serially in the current process, rather than creating a worker pool of child processes that run tests.
 This can be useful for debugging.